 Bonus Round 0 - Hostname!

 Perhaps you want to have a fixed host name for your usb stick.
-This can be done easily by editing the same menu entry by adding hostname=yournamehere.
+This can be done easily by editing the same menu entry by adding hostname=yournamehere

 Bonus Round 1 - Larger Persistent Storage

 The limitation of using a loopback file is that the file can't be larger that the maximum file size supported by the underlying filesystem.
 Since the Ubuntu stick uses FAT32, we are stuck with a maximum of 4GB.
 This can be overcame by creating an actual partition for the files instead.
-So long as the partition has the label casper-rw.
+So long as the partition has the label casper-rw

 Special names

-Besides casper-rw, you can also create a home-rw to be automatically mounted as /home.
+, you can also create a home-rw

-Furthermore, you can also create casper-sn* and home-sn* to be used as snapshots.
+to be used as snapshots.
 These snapshots are copied to the filesystem after the persistent volumes are mounted.
 (More details here.)

 Bonus Round 2 - Encrypted home